 Action: The Individual/Entity is required to operate and maintain the facility in accordance with the requirements of all applicable regulations, including S.C.
 Regs.
 61-25.
-The Department has assessed a total civil penalty in the amount of six hundred dollars (\$600.00).
-The Individual/Entity shall pay a civil penalty in the amount of six hundred dollars (\$600.00).
-The Individual/Entity has paid the civil penalty; however, correction of the violation has not been verified.
+The Department has assessed a total civil penalty in the amount of one thousand dollars (\$1,000.00).
+The Individual/Entity shall pay a civil penalty in the amount of one thousand dollars (\$1,000.00).
+No update at this time.